ccollicutt/harbor-demos/README.md

 Linux will be used for this demo, so the Linux CLI is installed.

-Now we login to the supervisor cluster.
+Now login to the supervisor cluster.

 ```
 $ k vsphere login --server wcp.oakwood.ave -u administrator@vsphere.local --insecure-skip-tls-verify